w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

 Technical Overview:

 **Diverse & Scalable vs. Single Integration**
 Bring: Open source - **designed to be used by any Polkadot builder**
 Raise: Native integration - limited to one - Polkadot app

-**Architecture**
-    1.Versatile Infrastructure for DOT Rewards: a comprehensive infrastructure designed to support various DOT reward types, with cashback rewards as the first of many applications.
-    2.Our codebase is open source MIT license, enabling security audits, comprehensive RESTful API and community contributions.
-    3.Our system includes a built-in revenue-sharing mechanism, ensuring a seamless revenue cut for the Polkadot builder.

-**Performance Optimisation mechanism**
-    AB Testing, Reporting, Analytics

-**Support Multiple Tokens**
-Bring enables wallets to reward their users with a variety of Polkadot tokens, rather than a one limited offer, so the user can choose how they'd like to get their rewards

 **Quick & Easy Integration**
     1. A ready made white label iFrame template to be integrated and adjusted to the wallet's brand, as quickly as 'Plug-and-Play'